2 Day 1 Night Great Ocean Road and Grampians Melbourne to Adelaide

 Day 1 – The Great Ocean Road

-The day kicks off with pickups from Melbourne CBD and St Kilda accommodation between 7 and 8am.
-Following this we head out over the iconic West Gate Bridge and on our way to the Great Ocean Road and check out some cool surf beaches.
+The day kicks off with pickups from Melbourne CBD and St Kilda accommodation between 7 and 8:00am.
+Following this, we head out over the iconic West Gate Bridge and on our way to the Great Ocean Road.

-Next up we’ll head to Memorial Arch which is one of the many iconic photo points along the way.
+Our first stop is Memorial Arch which is one of the many iconic photo points along the way.
 There’s some time to visit the beach here and we’ll learn the history of the Great Ocean Road as we go.
-The road starts to get windy now as we continue along and make our way to where you’re possible to see Wild Koalas, if we’re lucky we get close to them.
-Other wildlife in the area includes, King Parrots, Lorikeets, Rosellas, sometimes Kookaburras and wedge tailed Eagles too.
+The road starts to get windy now as we continue along and make our way to Kennett River where you’re guaranteed to see wild koalas if we’re lucky we get close to them.
+Other wildlife in the area includes king parrots, lorikeets, rosellas, sometimes kookaburras and wedge-tailed eagles too.

 The 12 Apostles and Loch Ard Gorge

 Helicopter Ride over the 12 Apostles ($155 – 10 to 15 minutes)

 Day 2 – Grampians National Park to Adelaide